This post was first published in 2013. It was rewritten and republished on June 12, 2018.

 One certainty is that young people need guidance navigating the online world, just like the offline world.
 Because of their age and limited life experience, it can be difficult for students to consider if what they’re happy to post online now is something they’ll still be happy with in 1/5/10/20 years.

 There are certain things you can teach students to definitely avoid sharing online.
-One acronym I’ve always liked using is YAPPY (Your full name, Address, Phone number, Passwords, Your plans).
+One acronym I’ve always liked using is YAPPY (Your full name, Address, Phone number, Passwords, Your plans and birthday).

 There are many grey areas beyond YAPPY though — sharing opinions, sharing information about others, deciding if content you create should have a public audience… the list goes on.
 Experience and conversation can be vital.